 Travelling to the EU

-For travelling to the EU, Jordanian citizens require a visa.
-Depending on the travelling destination, it is either a Schengen visa or a national visa.
+For travelling to the EU, Jordanian citizens need a visa.
+Depending on the destination, either a Schengen visa or a national visa is required.